Month: October 2024

 Research Insights with Dr Rita Ahmadi

 Dr Rita Ahmadi is a Research Associate in the Department of Mathematics.
 In this blog post, she shares more about her research as part of QuEST (Centre for Quantum Engineering, Science and Technology at Imperial College London).
-Rita investigates quantum algorithms and their applications, and appplying category theory to physics, particularly in the study of topological phases of matter.
+Rita investigates quantum algorithms and their real-world applications.
+She also uses a branch of mathematics called category theory to study the unique behaviours of certain materials.

 Can you tell us about your research area?